SpiderLabs/Responder/README.txt

   Note: This module also works for WebDav NTLM authentication issued from Windows WebDav clients (WebClient).

+- Built-in HTTPS Auth server.
+  In order to redirect HTTPS Authentication to this tool, you will need to set the -r option to 1 for Windows versions older than Vista (NBT-NS queries for HTTP server lookups are sent using the Workstation Service name suffix).
+For Vista and higher, LLMNR will be used.
+This server supports NTLMv1, NTLMv2, *and* Basic Authentication.
+This server was successfully tested on IE 6 to IE 10, Firefox, Chrome, and Safari.
+  The folder Cert/ was added and contain 2 default keys, including a dummy private key.
+This is *intentional*, the purpose is to have Responder working out of the box.
+A script was added in case you need to generate your own self signed key pair.

 - Built-in LDAP Auth server.
   In order to redirect LDAP Authentication to this tool, you will need to set the option -r to 1 for Windows version older than Vista (NBT-NS